kodelint/programming-quest/README.md

             Number: 6 is fizz
             Number: 5 is buzz
             Number: 3 is fizz

+            >> python fizzbuzz-recursive.py 15
+            number:  15 is fizzbuzz
+            number:  12 is fizz
+            number:  10 is buzz
+            number:  9 is fizz
+            number:  6 is fizz
+            number:  5 is buzz
+            number:  3 is fizz

             >> go run fizzbuzz-recursive.go 15
             Number: 15 is fizzbuzz